-ALTON, Illinois – Simmons Hanly Conroy, one of the nation’s largest mass torts firms, is pleased to announce the Daily Journal has named a $34 million asbestos verdict against Ford Motor Company one of the Top Verdicts of 2019.
+ALTON, Illinois – Simmons Hanly Conroy, one of the nation’s leading mesothelioma law firms, is pleased to announce the Daily Journal has named a $34 million asbestos verdict against Ford Motor Company one of the Top Verdicts of 2019.

 The Daily Journal’s Top Verdicts list highlights the “largest and most significant” verdicts in California.